cabforum/servercert/docs/BR.md

 __Required/Optional:__ Required
 __Contents:__ This extension MUST contain at least one entry.
 Each entry MUST be one of the following types:

-1. `dNSName`: The entry MUST contain either a Fully-Qualified Domain Name or Wildcard Domain Name that the CA has validated in accordance with [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control).
+* `dNSName`: The entry MUST contain either a Fully-Qualified Domain Name or Wildcard Domain Name that the CA has validated in accordance with [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control).
 Wildcard Domain Names MUST be validated for consistency with [Section 3.2.2.6](#3226-wildcard-domain-validation).
 The entry MUST NOT not contain an Internal Name.

    The Fully-Qualified Domain Name or the FQDN portion of the Wildcard Domain Name contained in the entry MUST be in the "preferred name syntax", as specified in RFC 5280.
 Namely, entries MUST NOT contain underscore characters ("_").

-   Effective xxx 1, 202x, the Fully-Qualified Domain Name or the FQDN portion of the Wildcard Domain Name MUST consist solely of Domain Labels that are P-Labels or Non-reserved LDH Labels.
+   Effective xxx 1, 202x, the Fully-Qualified Domain Name or the FQDN portion of the Wildcard Domain Name MUST consist solely of Domain Labels that are P-Labels or Non-Reserved LDH Labels.

-2. `iPAddress`: The entry MUST contain an IPv4 or IPv6 address that the CA has validated in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).
+* `iPAddress`: The entry MUST contain an IPv4 or IPv6 address that the CA has validated in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).
 The entry MUST NOT contain a Reserved IP Address.

 ##### 7.1.4.2.2 Subject Distinguished Name Fields